Will a U Visa Ever Lead to a Green Card?

 Find out which applicants can apply for permanent residence in the U.S. based on having held a U visa.

-If you have received a U visa as a victim of a serious crime assisting U.S. law enforcement, you might be able to adjust your status to "permanent resident" (and receive your green card) after three years of continuous presence in the United States.
-You should apply for a green card as soon you can, because you must continue to be eligible as a U visa crime victim when you apply, and because your U visa expires in a mere four years.
+If you have received a U visa or status as a victim of a serious crime assisting U.S. law enforcement, you might be able to adjust your status to "permanent resident" (and receive your green card) after three years of continuous presence in the United States.
+You should apply for a green card as soon you can, because you must continue to be eligible as a U visa crime victim when you apply, and because your U visa is temporary: it expires in a mere four years.
 This article provides information about which U visa holders can apply for a U.S. green card.

 To learn more about how to obtain a U visa, see U Visas for Crime Victims Assisting Law Enforcement: Who Is Eligible.